Massipssa/Docs/docs/cloud/aws/03-Network/00-VPC.md

 - Connects VPCs and on-premise networks through a central hub (single gateway)
 - Scales elastically based on the volume of network traffic
-- Routing through a transit gateway operates at layer 3, where the packets are sent to a specific next-hop attachment, based on their destination IP addresses
+- Routing through a transit gateway operates at **layer 3**, where the packets are sent to a specific next-hop attachment, based on their destination IP addresses

 ## Egress-only Internet Gateway